Strategy

 Request test access

 Ask for a test account for yourself and others involved in the project.
 Evaluate usability, adaptability and performance.
-Oniva, for example, offers full-featured test environments.
+Oniva, for example, offers full-featured test accounts.

 Simulate real-life use cases